 There are so many kinds and type of abode to choose from.
 There’s so much to capture your imagination when you’re looking for a new home, and your tastes can vary wildly.
-You might like the idea of an apartment with a view, or find yourself drawn to a country cottage – but then find yourself flipping again and thinking a standard townhouse might suit you better…
+You might be looking for apartments for sale with a view, or find yourself drawn to a country cottage – but then find yourself flipping again and thinking a standard townhouse might suit you better…

 The truth is, every different type of abode has its own pros and cons.
 So to try and keep you on track, let’s examine the main advantages and disadvantages of every type of abode you might be tempted to consider.
 At the very least, this should help to narrow down your selection and ensure you’re only investigating properties that will be truly beneficial to you.

 A Detached House